 Background: The Council for Return Expectations

-was established (under a slightly different name) two years ago.
-The background
+The Council was established (under a slightly different name) two years ago.
+The background was as follows.

 Danes have large pension savings.
 Together with the Netherlands, Denmark has the largest pension savings in the world relative to GDP (We have a paper describing some of the key features of the Danish pension system here; link).
 Historically, pension savings have been guaranteed, meaning that pension holders were guaranteed a minimum average annual return on their pension savings.
 Because of low interest rates, longer life-expectancies, etc., Danish pension funds have shifted into so-called market-based pension products during the last decade or so.
 In these products, there is no minimum guaranteed return.
 This allows the pension funds to invest more freely, hopefully enabling them to secure higher risk-adjusted returns.
 Basically, you go from a constrained to an unconstrained (or at least less constrained) maximization problem, which should lead to a better outcome.
 However, when a pension holder is not guaranteed a minimum return, the expected pension payouts during retirement will obviously become more uncertain.
 The assumed expected returns and risks on the different assets that pension funds invest in thus become even more important (compared to a guaranteed pension product) for an individual’s expected pension payments during retirement.